Singapore Sightseeing: Classics and Insider Tips for your ToDo List

 The green houses, however, are 30 SGD, which is a lot but worth seeing once in my opinion.

 Super Tree Grove

 Scattered across the area are several so-called Super Trees.
-These metal trees have a hight of about 25 to 50 meters and are covered by rare plants.
+These metal tree constructions have a height of about 25 to 50 meters and are covered by rare plants.
 Each of them has a different name and topic.
-The most Super Trees are in Super Tree Grove, where there is a light show every evening (more on that further down)
+The most Super Trees are in Super Tree Grove, where there is a light show every evening (more on that further down).

 Two of the Super Trees in Super Tree Grove are connected by a bridge – the SkyWalk.

 Also in this area you can find two green houses – the Flower Dome and the Cloud Forest – that host plants from Mediterranean / semi-dry climate zones and also display tropical vegetation.

 Marina Barrage is a dam, but due to the nice park and green area on top of it, it became a favorite spot for picnics and kiting.
 Yes, kiting.
 The view of Garden by the Bay and Marina Bay Sands and also the skyline is breathtaking.
 If you can manage to be there on a clear day, you can see a beautiful sunset.
 Also, there are mostly locals here and less expats/tourists.